Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

     ```

 ### October 23, 2024
   - I noticed that the graph for the Released Year was too small and hard to read.
-I found a solution to make it more readable by adjusting the number of bins:
+I found a solution to make it more readable by adjusting the number of bins:[^3]
     ```
     sns.histplot(spot_data['released_year'], color='orange', bins = 50) # Generate the histogram using Seaborn
     # Use matplot to modify the graph and show the graph